RGLab/opencytoCL/README.md

 `--stats`  Extract population statistics and write them to a file.

 ### process
+Process FCS files into a gating set, or process a GatingSet, compensating, transforming.
+Optionally run user defined code.
+#### options
 `<fcs_read_from>` location of files to process

 `<save_to>` name of gating set to save to